 We award a $500.00 College Scholarship to an area high school graduate who has some affiliation with our club at the annual Oxford Hills Graduation ceremony.

-We will draw one name from our YOUTH MEMBERS and grant that winner a lifetime Maine fishing license!
-This takes place each year at our July BBQ non- meeting.
+Each year, we draw one name from our YOUTH MEMBERS and grant that winner a lifetime Maine fishing license!
+This takes place each year at our July BBQ “non-meeting”.

 In November, our club members donate both money and Christmas gifts which we give to area families and their children who wouldn’t be having a happy Christmas without them.
 The great generosity of our membership is appreciated by many local folks and we are thankful to be able to help them.